AdobeDocs/marketo.sv-SE/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-2a.md

 # Mall 2A {#template-2a}

-Högerklicka för att [hämta mall 2A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-2a.html)
+Högerklicka för att [ladda ned mall 2A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-2a.html)

 ![](assets/image2015-6-2-15-3a17-3a17.png)